awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables.md

 1. On the player, configure the session initiation request for AWS Elemental MediaTailor to provide parameters for the player data\.
 Include your parameters in the session initiation request, and omit them from subsequent requests for the session\.

    The type of call that the player makes to initialize the session determines whether the player \(client\) or MediaTailor \(server\) provides ad\-tracking reporting for the session\.
-For information about these two options, see [Ad tracking reporting in AWS Elemental MediaTailor](ad-reporting.md)\.
+For information about these two options, see [Reporting ad tracking data ](ad-reporting.md)\.

    Make one of the following types of calls, depending on whether you want server\- or client\-side ad\-tracking reporting\.
 In both of the example calls, `userID` is intended for the ADS and `auth_token` is intended for the origin:
    + \(Option\) Call for server\-side ad\-tracking reporting – Prefix the parameters that you want MediaTailor to send to the ADS with `ads`\.
 Leave the prefix off for parameters that you want MediaTailor to send to the origin server: